 The Company's business activities, together with facts likely to affect its future operations and financial and liquidity positions are set out in the Chairman's Statement and also note 2 of the financial statements.
-In addition, note 15 to the financial statements disclose the Company's financial risk management policy.
+In addition, note 14 to the financial statements disclose the Company's financial risk management policy.

-The Directors having made due and careful enquiry, are of the opinion that the Company has adequate working capital to execute its operations over the next 12 months.
+The Directors, having made due and careful enquiry, are of the opinion that the Company has adequate working capital to execute its operations over the next 12 months.
+In the scenario of a successful RTO, sufficient funds will be raised to undertake the identified future plan for the enlarged Company.
+If the RTO does not complete, the Directors have satisfied themselves that the Company has adequate existing cash resources to continue operating over the following 12 months.
 The Directors therefore have made an informed judgement, at the time of approving the financial statements, that there is reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 As a result, the Directors have adopted the going concern basis of accounting in the preparation of the annual financial statements.